typescript-cheatsheets/react/README.md

 #### useCallback

-You can type `useCallback` just like any other function.
+You can type the `useCallback` just like any other function.

 ```ts
 const memoizedCallback = useCallback(